 Convolutional layer 3 (C3)

-• First 6 feature maps are connected to 3 contiguous input maps each (overlapping 2 maps)
+contiguous input maps each (overlapping 2 maps) - Second

-• Second 6 feature maps are connected to 4 contiguous input maps (overlapping 3 maps)
+contiguous input maps (overlapping 3 maps) - Next

-• Next 3 feature maps are connected to 4 discontinuous input maps (overlapping 1 map)
+discontinuous input maps (overlapping 1 map) - Last

 Hence,